radgrad/docusaurus2/docs/developers/deployment/howto/build-a-release-mup.md

 ---
-title: Build and publish a new release of RadGrad
+title: Publish a new release of RadGrad
-sidebar_label: Build a release
+sidebar_label: Publish a release
 ---

-Eventually, we would like to implement continuous deployment of RadGrad.
-This would mean that when a developer makes a commit or merges a branch into master, the new master branch will be tested and automatically deployed to the production server.

-For now, the process is manual and consists of the following steps:
+Once RadGrad is running on a production server, you can follow these steps to update it with a new release.

 ## Update settings.json